pnachum/Functional-Asteroids/README.md

 ### Fix pausing bug

 Currently, the passage of time is calculated based on the difference between the time at which it is calculated, and the time at which the game was started.
-This means that time still passes when the game is paused.
+This means that the in-game timer still counts up even when the game is paused.

 ### Asteroid physics